What can we help with?

 Can I use BuildVision on projects I'm already running?

 Yes.
-BuildVision can be activated on projects at any stage.
-Subs can log current equipment selections, and the platform will track from that point forward.
-The AI extraction pipeline can also process existing project documents to structure equipment data retroactively.
+Activate it on projects at any stage.
+Subs can log current equipment selections, and the platform tracks from that point forward.
+The extraction pipeline can also process existing project documents retroactively.

 What data do I get from BuildVision?

-A full view of equipment decisions across your projects: what has been selected, submitted, approved, and what lead times are tracking against the schedule.
-For GCs running procurement, BuildVision provides RFQ tracking, vendor quote comparison, bid leveling analysis, and reporting on equipment spend across your portfolio.
+A full view of equipment decisions across your projects: what's been selected, submitted, approved, and what lead times are tracking against the schedule.
+For teams running procurement in-house, BuildVision provides RFQ tracking, quote comparison, bid leveling, and reporting on equipment spend across your portfolio.

 How does BuildVision handle equipment submittals?

-BuildVision streamlines submittal workflows by automatically evaluating project documents, capturing submittal requirements, and creating a digital record of each equipment selection.
-It also includes a submittal CDE and review tool that compares generated submittals against the construction documents to identify discrepancies automatically.
+BuildVision captures submittal requirements from the project documents and keeps a digital record of each equipment selection.
+The review tool compares submittals against the construction documents and flags discrepancies.

 Does BuildVision work on Design-Build projects?

 Yes.
-BuildVision works across project delivery methods including Design-Build, Design-Bid-Build, and Construction Manager at Risk.
+Works across delivery methods including Design-Build, Design-Bid-Build, and CM at Risk.

 Can BuildVision run procurement alongside my team for benchmarking?